TechnitiumSoftware/DnsServer/Apps/FilterAaaaApp/README.md

 The individual settings are:

 - `enableFilterAaaa`: when set to `false`, this app is disabled and passes through the original response.

+- `defaultTtl`: The default TTL (seconds) to use for the response.
+This will be used by clients to cache negative response.

 - `bypassLocalZones`: when set to `true`, authoritative answers are passed through unmodified.